BeautifulInsitesInc/heavy-calculator/README.md

 ﻿# Heavy Calculator
- A calculator app coded in Python with Kivy GIU
+## Simple python calculator app using Kivy
- Used to test .apk creation from Python Kivy using Buildozer
+Used to test the .apk creation using Buildozer

+.apk was succesfully uploaded to google play availabel for download.